 Take a walk in Tiergarten

 Tiergarten is one of the largest parks in Berlin, and it’s a wonderful place to go for a stroll.
 Throughout the park you’ll see statues and memorials, fountains and ponds.

 There are grassy areas if you’re looking for a little sun, but also plenty of tree-filled areas if you’re trying to get some shade on a hot day.

 Visit the Biesdorf Palace and Park

-Though the Biesdorf Palace is a little ways outside the center of Berlin, it’s another interesting and free place to visit.
+Though the Biesdorf Palace is a little ways outside the center of Berlin, it’s another one of the interesting and free places to visit in Berlin.
 The palace now serves as an art gallery, which is free to enter, and the surrounding park is lovely to wander through.

 Escape to Treptower Park

 Treptower Park is another large park in Berlin, and it’s located on the western banks of the Spree River just outside the Ringbahn.
 One of the Soviet War Memorials is located here, and it’s a beautiful green space if you need a break from the city center.